podaac/cmr-umm-updater/README.md

 # cmr-publish-umms-action
-Github Action to publish UMM-S and UMM-S collection associations to CMR.
+Github Action to publish UMM-S and UMM-T collection associations to CMR.

 ## Project Structure